pg-support/supt-km/docs/2. Troubleshooting/Products/BIAS Amp 2 Mobile/Why is there no 'Amp Match' on BIAS Amp 2 Mobile.md

-# Why is there's no 'Amp Match' on BIAS Amp 2 Mobile
+# Why is there no 'Amp Match' on BIAS Amp 2 Mobile
 > I cannot find the 'Amp Match' block/option in BIAS Amp 2 Mobile

 There is no 'Amp Match' functionality in BIAS Amp 2 Mobile, you'll need to use the desktop version to perform the 'Amp Match' process.